DarkCaster/DotNetBlocks/CustomBlocks/Events/README.md

 See `message` field from exception class for information about detected problem.

 ### SafeEvent<T>
-`sealed class SafeEvent<T> : ISafeEventCtrl <T>, ISafeEvent<T> where T : EventArgs`.
+`sealed class SafeEvent<T> : ISafeEventCtrlLite<T>, ISafeEventCtrl<T>, ISafeEvent<T>, IDisposable where T : EventArgs`.
 This is a main class of this custom event system.
-It may be used when building your local event processing logic at publisher's side, but it is recommended to use this class indirectly by it's ISafeEventCtrl and ISafeEvent interfaces for better portability and extensibility.
+It may be used when building your local event processing logic at publisher's side, but it is recommended to use this class indirectly by it's ISafeEventCtrlLite and ISafeEvent interfaces for better portability and extensibility.
+*Does not require disposing*, IDisposable implemented for compatibility reasons only.

 ### SafeEventDbg<T>
-`sealed class SafeEventDbg<T> : ISafeEventCtrl <T>, ISafeEvent<T> where T : EventArgs`.
+`sealed class SafeEventDbg<T> : ISafeEventCtrlLite<T>, ISafeEventCtrl<T>, ISafeEvent<T>, IDisposable where T : EventArgs`.
 This class may be used as drop-in replacement for SafeEvent to detect some rare misuses and bugs in your event-related logic.
 See this doc for more info (earlier) about logical errors that may be detected by this class.
 Do not use SafeEventDbg in production builds because of it's bad performance.
+*Does not require disposing*, IDisposable implemented for compatibility reasons only.

 ## TODO:
  * More checks and debug features when using SafeEventDbg class
  * Factory class for creating SafeEvent or SafeEventDbg for better use with IOC and such
- * Maybe, distributed variants of SafeEvent (as drop-in replacement for regular SafeEvent by using factory-classes and IOC) - to easily create events distributed over processes, networks...
-Maybe by using stuff like DBus and such.
- * Abstract class for all SafeEvent-based classes, for better scalability and extensibility
  * Remove sealed modifier and allow to extend SafeEvent functionality